News, tips, and product updates.

 With more than half of all organizations reporting IT security breaches from third-party vendors, self-service technology could be your company’s weakest link if it doesn’t have the right security features.

+Make sure you consider security features when evaluating self-service tools.
 That includes access control, multi-factor authentication, and data encryption at rest.

-As your workforce becomes more distributed, they need technology that meets them where they are.
+As your workforce becomes more distributed, they need self-service technology that meets them where they are.
 Self-service technology helps them do their best work without adding to your team’s to-do list.